-Travelling to and fro Kuala Lumpur is made easy now that Pudu Sentral Bus Terminal comes with 23 bus platforms and it allows many trips to perform their operations within the station.
+Travelling to and fro Kuala Lumpur is made easy now that Pudu Sentral Bus Terminal comes with 23 bus platforms and it allows many trips to performing their operations within the station.
 Easybook provides trips from Pudu Sentral Bus Terminal to Teluk Intan, Perak with SPT Express and to KLIA/KLIA2 via Star Shuttle.
 Follow this simple guide and you are on your way to building another great memory.

 The brand new Pudu Sentral is far cry from the previous Puduraya Bus Station.
 It is now accompanied by a modern interior design, clean spaces and waiting lobbies with air-conditioning systems in order for passengers to wait for their buses comfortably.
 You can store your luggage at the convenient locker provided in the terminal for your convenience.
 Besides having ATM machines available 24 hours for you at this KL terminal, there is a food court serving various types of food located on the top floor.

-Besides being a hub for buses, Pudu Sentral is also the hub to Urban Transformation Centre (UTC) for Kuala Lumpur on 23rd September 2012 to house government agencies, private businesses, Kedai Rakyat 1Malaysia and Kedai Kain 1Malaysia.
+Besides being a hub for buses, Pudu Sentral is also the hub of the Urban Transformation Centre (UTC) for Kuala Lumpur on 23rd September 2012 to house government agencies, private businesses, Kedai Rakyat 1Malaysia and Kedai Kain 1Malaysia.
 Funded by the Ministry of Finance, UTC at Pudu Sentral has become another popular location for those who want to renew their personal MyKad, passport and driving license, just to name a few.

 Whether you are living in KL or just entering the city, the area surrounding Pudu Sentral Bus Terminal is constantly buzzing with activities.
-Here are just some of the things you can do upon arriving at the bus station on Jalan Pudu.
+Here are just some of the things you can do upon arriving at the bus station in Jalan Pudu.

 Petaling Street is the Chinatown of Kuala Lumpur and it can be reached by foot in just 5 minutes from the terminal itself.
-From tourist souvenir to delicious food, there are plenty to choose from along the bustling street with locals and tourists alike.
+From tourist souvenirs to delicious food, there are plenty to choose from along the bustling street with locals and tourists alike.
 This shopping district that has gotten through a renovation stays lively from afternoon until night time for those looking to fit in a budget shopping.

-Central Market is located 8 minutes’ walk from Pudu Sentral is the artistic community hub of KL, or also known as Pasar Seni.
-If you want to buy handicrafts and traditional goods, this 1928 building is where you need to be at to get beautiful batik to sculptures.
+Central Market is located 8 minutes walk from Pudu Sentral is the artistic community hub of KL, also known as Pasar Seni.
+If you want to buy handicrafts and traditional goods, this 1928 building is where you need to be to get beautiful batik to sculptures.
 Central Market is separated into different zones for you to have a better understanding of the different cultures in Malaysia.
 You can also check out the artwork of local artists, as well as impromptu performances just outside the building every now and then.
-Just outside Central Market is the Malaysia Heritage Walk also known as Kasturi Walk that operates as a mini flea market.
+Just outside Central Market is the Malaysia Heritage Walk also known as Kasturi Walk which operates as a mini flea market.

-Temple visits – Despite being a busy area, there are many temples located around for those looking who are looking to find a peace of mind amidst the busy activities.
+Temple visits – Despite being a busy area, there are many temples located around for those looking who are looking to find peace of mind amidst the busy activities.
 There is KL’s main Hindu temple of Sri Mahamariamman Temple, as well as a selection of Buddhist buildings for worship such as the Kuan Yin Temple, Chan See Shu Yuen Temple, Kuan Ti Temple and Sin Sze Si Yi Temple.